 This post- Crochet Infinity Scarf Pattern – Dallas Scarf – contains affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
 Thank you for your continued support!

-The Dallas Scarf crochet pattern is a beautiful long scarf that you can wear alone or with the Dallas Hat!
-You’ll use the tulip stitch in an easy repeat and can be accentuated with small buttons.
+The Dallas Scarf crochet pattern is a beautiful long scarf that you can wear alone or with the matching Dallas Hat!

 Get 4 of your favorite 1″ buttons to add to the end and make it an infinity scarf!
-I like to purchase wooden ones because it just gives it an elegant touch.
-However, any buttons will work.
+I like to purchase the wooden ones from Michaels (linked above) because it just gives it an elegant touch.
+However, any 1″ buttons will work.